Colleges by Location

 Student Organizations

 The number of student organizations and groups with open membership at this school is 35.
 That includes sororities and fraternities.
-15 percent of male and 25 of female students are involved in different organizations at Talladega College.
-The student organization that has the biggest membership is Social Work Club, followed by Talladega College Choir and Students in Free Enterprise (SIFE).
-Other popular student organizations at this school are Crimson Ambassadors and Student Government Association.
+At this school, 15% of male students are members of social organizations, while that percentage is 25 for female students.
+The most popular student organization is Social Work Club, followed by Talladega College Choir and Students in Free Enterprise (SIFE).
+Other popular organizations among the students at Talladega College are Crimson Ambassadors and Student Government Association.

 Student Services

-Talladega College provides a number of services necessary for a pleasant and secure life on campus.
+Talladega College offers a number of services crucial for a comfortable and safe life on campus.

-There is a 24-hour security patrol.
-The late-night transport/escort service is available.
+There is a security patrol that operates 24 hours a day.
+The after-hours transportation/escort service is available.

-This school has a health clinic with personal/psychological counseling.
-All in all, campus life at Talladega College is rich and vibrant and provides everything most students need.
+There is a health clinic with personal/psychological counseling.
+All in all, campus life at Talladega College is rich and vibrant and provides all you need for a comfortable stay.

 Career Services